cklerma-sudo/ser321-fall25-B-cklerma/Assignment3/Task2/README.md

 ## Protocol Specification

 ### Overview
-Sets the players name and stores it in the server to use for leaderboard purposes.
+The idea of the protocols is to have the user send data that is stored in the server and then the server sends the updated game state back to the client.

 ---